 Employees should receive communication from their supervisor regarding the anticipated date of return to on-campus work, including a timeline to prepare for that transition.
 Additionally, in preparation of returning to campus, employees will also need to complete the e-learning for TSU's Return to On-Campus Work prior to an employee's return to campus.

-Supervisors, in coordination with HR, will work with employees who are requesting accommodations to care for self or a family member with high-risk conditions to discuss options that support a healthy and safe work environment while determining ways to complete position responsibilities.
-Some employees may be permitted to continue with telework arrangements through extended phases of return to campus with periodic reviews of return to campus dates for individual positions.
+Supervisors, in coordination with HR, will work with employees who are requesting accommodations to discuss options that support a healthy and safe work environment while determining ways to complete position responsibilities.